lugu/qiloop/doc/NOTES.md

 * **D-Bus**: Both QiMessaging and D-Bus allow introspection (i.e. it is possible to list of the services and their methods).
-Both have a concept of asynchroneous notification.
+Both have a concept of asynchronous notification.
 D-Bus have a well defined permissions system.
 QiMessaging doesn't includes permissions but has authentication.
-QiMessaging allows different applications to communicate accross the network.
+QiMessaging allows different applications to communicate across the network.

 * **Binder**: Both Binder and QiMessaging follow an object model.
 And both Android and libqi provides tools to process an intermediate